MINGJINGTAI/ubin-quorum/README.md

 prompt: option: 1
 ```

 4\.
-Copy the IP address (this will be used when we configure the non-coordinating node)
+Copy the IP address (this will be used when we configure the other non-coordinating nodes)
 Select 1, "Start a node as the setup coordinator"

 ```sh